Andor: Casting

 Diego Luna was confirmed to be reprising his role as Cassian Andor from Rogue One with the series' announcement in November 2018.
 In April 2019, Alan Tudyk was announced as also reprising his Rogue One role of K-2SO.
 A year later, Stellan Skarsgård, Kyle Soller, Genevieve O'Reilly, and Denise Gough joined the cast.
 O'Reilly reprised her role of Mon Mothma from Rogue One and other Star Wars media.
 Adria Arjona joined the cast in August 2020, and Fiona Shaw was revealed to also be appearing in December, when Tudyk was not included in an official cast list.
 A month later, Tudyk confirmed that he would no longer be appearing in the first season due to Gilroy's story changes but he could appear in potential future seasons; he ultimately appeared in season 2.
+CCH Pounder was originally cast in Fiona Shaw's role Maarva Andor, but dropped out before filming.
 Robert Emms was cast in a supporting role in June 2021, when Skarsgård revealed that Forest Whitaker was reprising his role as Saw Gerrera from Rogue One.
 In February 2022, David Hayman confirmed that he had a role in the series after being spotted by fans during filming.
 Joplin Sibtain appears as Brasso, Cassian's co-worker and friend.
-The character was originally portrayed by Rory McCann, before he had to leave the production following a knee injury at the start of filming.
-McCann was later cast to replace Ray Stevenson as Baylan Skoll in Star Wars: Ahsoka (2023-present).
+The character was originally portrayed by Rory McCann, before he had to leave the production following a knee injury during filming.
+Since McCann had already shot some scenes, CGI was used to superimpose Sibtain's face on scenes already filmed.
+McCann was later cast to replace Ray Stevenson as Baylan Skoll in Star Wars: Ahsoka (2023–present).
 The first season has over 200 named cast members and over 6,000 extras.

 Luna, Skarsgård, O'Reilly, Soller, Arjona, Gough, Marsay, Sethu, Elizabeth Dulau, Whitaker, Emms, Anton Lesser and Muhannad Bhaier reprise their roles in the second season, among others.
 In March 2023, set footage revealed that Benjamin Bratt had been cast for the second season in an undisclosed role, later revealed to be Bail Organa, replacing Jimmy Smits in the role.
 In June 2024, Ben Mendelsohn was revealed to be reprising his role as Orson Krennic from Rogue One in the second season.
 Tudyk appears in the second season.